minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 ![Sparrow stages](../../images/sparrow-stages.png)

-We will set up Sparrow to connect to Electrs within your local network.
-There is also an optional section at the end that explains how to connect Sparrow to Electrs using Tor for when you're on the move.
+We will set up Sparrow to connect to Fulcrum within your local network.
+There is also an optional section at the end that explains how to connect Sparrow to Fulcrum using Tor for when you're on the move.

 Sparrow also connects to a couple of external services to get the Bitcoin price and communicate with the Whirlpool server during CoinJoin operations.
 By default, it uses clearnet which leaks your computer IP address to these services and degrade your privacy.
 However, Sparrow can also connect to them using a Tor proxy.
 There is an optional section at the end that explains how to set this proxy up.

----

 ## Installation